deepankarm/org-jina-examples/my_first_jina_app/chapters/setup.md

 * 8 gigabytes or more of RAM
 * Plenty of time - Indexing can take a while!

-You should have also read [key concepts](#key-concepts) to get a good overview of how Jina and this example work.
+You should have also read the key concepts at the top of this page to get a good overview of how Jina and this example work.

 ### Clone this repo